Introduction

 Outliers in a numeric matrix dominate the color scale and make the

-differences among many cells barely visible, such as nMat1
+differences among many cells barely visible, such as the heatmap body

 library(cHeatmap)